MoMe36/PPO/README.md

 * Observation of more values (currently tensorboard only receives informations about rewards).
 I wanna add Policy loss, entropy, entropy loss, value loss...
 * A simpler implementation that I wanna make myself.

+## Requierments

+I've been testing and using this algorithm on a custom environment I created.
+You can find it here(add link ! )

+In any case, you'll need:

+* OpenAI baselines
+* Gym
+* Numpy
+* PyTorch
+* TensorBoardX